mart10100/pands-project/README.md

 Histograms of each variable by class was done using the matplotlib.pyplot and pandas modules.
 Again, this has been done by class as this seems to be a more meaningful way to view the data, given that there is no indication as to what the data is used for in the project brief (it also allows the use of more aspects of python, so I've taken liberties!).
 The though process behind this part was to import the matplotlib.pyplot and pandas modules, use the grouped dataframe (same used for the summary).
 A for loop can then be used to work through each of the variables, plotting them against the frequency of occurrence (within a range).
 The matplotlib.pyplot function then comes into use, where the plt.figure function is used, and its then formatted to read well and look presentable.
 The plots can then be saved to .pngs within the pands-project folder.

-**Unreferenced script used to create histograms of each variable:**
+**Unreferenced program used to create histograms of each variable:**
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt